Ethiopian Translators and Interpreters

 In addition to unique languages and scripts, Ethiopia uses its own calendar, where there are thirteen months.
-This, along with a different system of time, which starts at dawn, often creates confusion when interpreting services are provided from Tigrinya, Amharic, or Oromo to English.
+This, along with a different system of time, which starts at dawn, often creates confusion when interpreting services are provided from Tigrinya, Amharic, Oromo, Anuak to English.
 For example, people often know important dates in the Ethiopian calendar, and it is not simple to convert between the calendars without the use of digital technology.
 In addition, the Ethiopian form of time is often ingrained in Ethiopian people’s minds which can further create confusion during an interpreted deposition.

 While there has recently been a concerted effort within Ethiopia to improve literacy and significant strides have been made, illiteracy remains a significant issue.
 This sometimes can create issues when interpreting if Amharic, Oromo, or Tigrigna-speaking clients are expected to read something on their own or write something, even in their mother tongue.
 Many of the Ethiopians in Denver came to the US without a rudimentary knowledge of English and, thus, are attempting to learn the language as adults, which is substantially more difficult than language acquisition for children.
 In addition, many have had limited exposure to new technologies, which further hinders digital platform navigation.

 Amharic Deposition Interpreters, Tigrinya Deposition Translator, Anuak Deposition Interpreter, Kunama Deposition Interpreter, Kambaata Deposition Interpreter for Remote and In-Person Depositions

-All Language Alliance, Inc. is an expert in Amharic to English translation services and in deposition interpreting services in Amharic, Tigrinya, Oromo, and other languages.
-Contact our legal translation service today to reserve a remote Amharic deposition translator, Tigrinya deposition interpreter; an Anuak deposition interpreter; an Oromo deposition interpreter for on-site face-to-face interpreting; a Kunama deposition interpreter; court interpreters for Over the Phone and remote deposition interpretation via Zoom in Ethiopian languages, or to reserve an Amharic medical interpreter, a Tigrinya healthcare interpreter, or an Oromo hospital interpreter for an IME or a doctor’s office.
+All Language Alliance, Inc. is an expert in Amharic to English translation services and in deposition interpreting services in Amharic, Tigrinya, Oromo, Anuak, spoken by some in western Ethiopia.
+Contact our legal translation service today to reserve a remote Amharic deposition translator; a Tigrinya deposition interpreter; an Anuak deposition interpreter; an Oromo deposition interpreter for on-site face-to-face interpreting; a Kunama deposition interpreter; court interpreters for Over the Phone and remote deposition interpretation via Zoom in Ethiopian languages; or to reserve an Amharic medical interpreter, a Tigrinya healthcare interpreter, or an Oromo hospital interpreter for an IME or a doctor’s office.